Skip to content

 Retrieving the data file⚓︎

 This is done in the default.py controller under the get_data function.
 However the .vidjil file is not provided as its exact copy on the server.
-Several informations coming from the DB are fed to the file (original filename, time stamps, information on each point, …)
+Several information coming from the DB are fed to the file (original filename, time stamps, information on each point, …)

 Retrieving the analysis file⚓︎